 Implicit Reuse Contracts.
 Although OOP offers very expressive mechanisms for software reuse, these mechanisms can be hard to understand and use correctly.
 An object-oriented framework consists of a class hierarchy that must be subclassed and extended to instantiate an application.
-Frameworks make use of many common idioms and design patterns, and the rules for correctly subclassing the framework classes typically entail reuse contracts [18] that may only be implicit in the code.
+Frameworks make use of many common idioms and design patterns, and the rules for correctly subclassing the framework classes typically entail reuse contracts [20] that may only be implicit in the code.
 Not only are OO frameworks hard to develop, but they entail a steep learning curve to use them.

-Missing Plugs.
+Missing Sockets and Plugs.
 OO frameworks tend to be based on "white box reuse", i.e., requiring knowledge of implementation details.
 Black box (component-based) reuse is more attractive since it makes the reuse contracts explicit as plugs (plug 'n play).
 Current OO analysis and design methods, however, encourage designers and developers to model domain objects in a way that leads to rich interfaces that are not plug compatible.
-This means that OOA/OOD as it is practiced today conflicts with the principles of component-based software development (CBSD).
+This means that OOA/OOD as it is practiced today conflicts with the principles of CBSD.

 Refactoring.
-Although it is well-established that the quality of OO software depends on a culture of refactoring and reengineering [9], it is hardly standard practice.
-Agile processes that encourage refactoring have only started to gain acceptance recently.
-The value of refactoring and reengineering cannot be recognized by an industry that measures productivity in terms of positive lines of code per day.
+Although it is well-established that the quality of OO software depends on a culture of refactoring and reengineering [9], it is still hardly standard practice.